conoro/bandon-fews/README.md

 The code started as Google's example G+ OAuth code but now has the bulk of the functionality completed.
 It is running reliably under Supervisor on an [ODROID-C1](http://www.hardkernel.com/main/products/prdt_info.php?g_code=G141578608433) single-board computer on my desk.

-To use it for something else on Fusion Tables, the main thing you need to do is setup an App in the [Google API Console](https://console.developers.google.com/project?authuser=0), enable Fusion Tables API access and use those keys in the placeholders in the confile files.
+To use it for something else on Fusion Tables, the main thing you need to do is setup an App in the [Google API Console](https://console.developers.google.com/project?authuser=0), enable Fusion Tables API access and use those keys in the placeholders in the config files.

 ## Files
 * main.js - The main code